Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Faithful in St. Peter's Square waiting for the weekly audience.| ©Dennis Sylvester Hurd

-I think that if I had gone to the papal audience on my own, the experience would have been more chaotic when it came to making a reservation once in Rome because of the high demand and the shortage of seats for the event.
+For me, buying a ticket for the papal audience and guaranteeing access was advantageous, since, if I had gone on my own, the experience would have been more chaotic when it came to managing the reservation once in Rome because of the high demand and the shortage of seats for the event.
 Not to mention the long lines to get into St. Peter's Square and the difficulty in finding a good spot in the crowds.

 Book your ticket for the papal audience